 Day 3: Yajiang — Litang — Batang (2,580m)

 Pass through "world's highest city" Litang (4,014m) — photos and go, don't eat there.
-Batang at only 2,580m is the most restful night's sleep on the entire Sichuan-Tibet route.
+A full meal at 4,000m costs you oxygen you'll need later.
+Batang at only 2,580m is the most restful night's sleep on the entire Sichuan-Tibet route, and the Jinsha River town makes a good base to fuel up before crossing into Tibet.

 Day 4: Batang — Zuogong (3,750m)